-I love running, you may have gathered that from the almost 2,000 posts I’ve now done on RunToTheFinish about running and of course, you know I’ve run 8 marathons and coached many others through their first marathon.
+I love running, you may have gathered that from the almost 2,000 posts I’ve now done on RunToTheFinish about running and of course, you know I’ve run 9 marathons and coached hundreds of others through their first marathon.

 ANNNNNND NO I’m not telling you that running a marathon is bad for your body.
-We’ve busted that myth already, so watch my talk on that again if that’s your fear.
+We’ve busted that myth already, running is good for your health.

 Fall is the PEAK time for marathons and it feels like every runner is doing a marathon, which creates a concern that not doing one makes you less of runner.